mylo-james/isntgram-ai/docs/prd/06-epic-1-foundation.md

 ### Story 1.2: TDD Test Harness & CI Pipeline Setup

-**As a developer**, I want a complete testing harness (unit, integration, E2E) and a basic CI pipeline configured, so that I can practice TDD from the very beginning and ensure code quality automatically.
+**As a developer**, I want a complete testing harness (unit, integration, E2E) and a comprehensive CI pipeline configured with caching and optimization, so that I can practice TDD from the very beginning and ensure code quality automatically.

 **Acceptance Criteria**:

 - Jest and React Testing Library are configured for the Next.js frontend.
 - Jest is configured for the NestJS backend.
-- An E2E testing framework (e.g., Cypress or Playwright) is installed and configured.
+- An E2E testing framework (Playwright) is installed and configured.
-- A basic CI pipeline (e.g., using GitHub Actions) is created that installs dependencies and runs all tests on every push to the main branch.
+- A comprehensive CI pipeline (using GitHub Actions) is created that includes:
+  - Code quality checks (ESLint, Prettier, markdownlint)
+  - Unit and integration tests with coverage reporting
+  - E2E tests with Playwright
+  - Optimized caching for npm dependencies, Turborepo, and build artifacts
+  - Security scanning (CodeQL, Gitleaks, Trivy)
+  - SBOM generation for supply chain security
 - A sample passing unit test exists in both the frontend and backend to prove the configuration.
-- The CI pipeline runs successfully on the initial commit.
+- The CI pipeline runs successfully on the initial commit with all checks passing.

+### Story 1.3: Docker Containerization & CD Pipeline

+**As a developer**, I want Docker containers and a continuous delivery pipeline configured, so that the application can be reliably deployed to production environments.

+**Acceptance Criteria**:

+- Multi-stage Dockerfile.prod is created for optimized production builds.
+- Docker Compose configuration for local development and production orchestration.
+- GitHub Container Registry (GHCR) integration for storing container images.
+- CI/CD pipeline includes:
+  - Building and pushing Docker images to GHCR on successful CI
+  - Image tagging with commit SHA and latest tags
+  - Docker Buildx caching for faster builds
+  - Automated deployment job with environment approval gates
+  - Health check validation for deployment success
+- Bootstrap scripts for server setup and deployment automation.
+- Documentation for deployment procedures, rollback processes, and infrastructure management.

-### Story 1.3: User Registration & Login UI
+### Story 1.4: User Registration & Login UI

 **As a new user**, I want to see and interact with registration and login forms, so that I can create an account or sign in to the application.